Romance scams cost Canadian consumers $50million+ a year

 4. They start to ask for money

-- And when they ask for money, it’s always a dramatic or pressing situation that requires immediate payment.
-The romance scammer will also be very specific about how you pay them, potentially in gift cards or untraceable methods like cryptocurrency.
+- The romance scammer will also be very specific about how you pay them, potentially in gift cards or untraceable methods like cryptocurrency.
+Never send money, crypto, gift cards, bank or wire transfers, or anything else to anyone you haven’t met in person.

 5. The potential romance scanner asks for sensitive personal information and inappropriate photos of you